 The History Collections are located in a controlled environment at the Boardwalk Shopping Center.
 The collection contains photographs, art, maps, documents, books, journals, oral histories and artifacts focusing on the history of the Rancho Corte Madera del Presidio, an 1838 Mexican land grant to John T. Reed and Ylaria Sanchez.
 If you would like research done on your area, please contact Landmarks.

 Landmarks Archivist Dave Gotz and assistant archivist Susan Cluff have been contributing a one page articles to the free monthly magazine “Belvedere-Tiburon 94920” since it’s inception in August 2017.
-Our pieces are about random topics from Peninsula history with factual information and images drawn from the Landmarks History Collections.
+Our pieces are about various topics from Peninsula history with factual information and images drawn from the Landmarks History Collections.

 Landmarks Archivist Dave Gotz has been making short films about local history for over ten years.
 You can watch many of them here.